1ncipient/1ncipient/README.md

 -->
 - 🔭 I’m currently working on my personal website
 - 🌱 I’m currently learning full-stack web development
-- 👯 I’m looking to collaborate on open-source projects
+- 👯 I’m looking to collaborate on open-source projects and niche project ideas
 - 🤔 I’m looking for help with finding an internship/co-op
 - 💬 Ask me about chess, basketball, music, cafe-hopping!